 - Paper Tiger: Austria looks imposing with their starting position, a large territory and a lot of puppets.
 However, due to its descentralized organization, the constituent countries have their own armies and industries with almost no cohesion between themselves and capitulating Austria can take the entire empire down.

 - Resurgent Empire: Should Austria pull through its predicament, the Habsburgs can potentially reemerge as a major regional, if not global power.
 The Donau-Adriabund could even challenge Germany's Reichspakt as Europe's hegemonic bloc.

 - Vestigial Empire: Almost this, the Empire is already very decentralized and ethnic tensions are on its breaking point.
 The objective of Austria is to prevent this, if not reassert its place in the modern world, either by federalization or by force.

 - The Emperor: Starts off as the Emperor of the Austro-Hungarian Empire, in a tradition spanning since from 1273, when Rudolf I von Habsburg became the Emperor of the Holy Roman Empire.

-- Good Is Not Soft: To form Danubian Federation/United States of Greater Austria, Karl has to take extreme measures and crush the Hungarian nation as they rebel against Vienna's attempts to federalize the country.
+- Good Is Not Soft: To form the Danubian Federation or the United States of Greater Austria, Karl has to take extreme measures and crush the Hungarian nation as they rebel against Vienna's attempts to federalize the country.

-- Reluctant Ruler: Initially was this, as he wasn't prepared to be the emperor of the Austrian Empire, a job that was intended instead for his uncle Franz Ferdinand, however with uncle's assassination and the death of his grand-uncle Franz Joseph, he had to assume the throne and lead the Empire.
+- Unexpected Successor: Karl never expected to be the emperor of the Austrian Empire, a job that has always been destined for his uncle Franz Ferdinand.
+However, with his uncle's assassination and the death of his great-uncle Franz Joseph, he had to assume the throne and lead the Empire.

 The only son of Emperor Karl I, Otto will come to the throne a young man who will come to continue, or even finish his father's work in establishing an Imperial Federation.